 The final stage of the crossing leads to the Ketetahai car park.
 The track continues down the tussock slopes where views of Lakes Rotoaira and Taupo to the north can be seen.
 Once you reach the bush line this is the end of the Active Volcanic Zone and about 20 to 30 minutes to the road end.

 It’s important that you carry the right essentials for the Tongariro Walk (or any walk you undertake in New Zealand), weather conditions can change very quickly and due to the rugged and alpine environment of this walk the weather in the car park can differ greatly from conditions further up the track.

 Food and plenty of fluid (Take at least 2 litres of water.
 There is nowhere to get water so you must carry it)

 - Day pack (20-30L)

 - Waterproof and windproof raincoat and trousers

 - First Aid Kit

 For accommodation on the Tongariro Walk there’s plenty of great places to stay, some offer transport options to and from the walk.
 Personally, I quite like Ohakune, a quaint wee town on the other side of the mountain.
 This location is popular during the ski season and has a great selection of restaurants.
 Other places nearby are Whakapapa Village, Turangi or even Taupo.
-Checkout booking.com I’ve found them to be very good and offer some great deals and rates.
+Check out Booking.com or Trivago.
+I’ve found them to be very good and offer some amazing deals and rates.

 Learn more about NZ’s amazing walks!